Job Announcement: Staff Attorney/Clinical Supervisor – Housing PracticeTuesday, May 14, 2019

 - Conduct outreach and provide pro per assistance to tenants at self-help and community sites

-- Teach, train, and supervise law students, legal fellows, and volunteer attorneys, including substantive law and skills trainings, regular individual and group case reviews, day-to-day monitoring of individual work, mentoring, and student recruitment
+- Teach, train, and supervise law students, legal fellows, and volunteer attorneys by offering substantive law and skills trainings, regular individual and group case reviews, day-to-day monitoring of individual work, mentoring, and student recruitment

-- Work collaboratively with other attorneys at EBCLC to provide holistic, wrap-around services addressing the root issues of poverty
+- Work collaboratively with other attorneys at EBCLC to provide holistic, wrap-around services addressing the root causes of poverty

 - Participate in collaborative partnerships with other community and legal services organizations providing similar services